 The Grassroots Preservation Awards celebrate individuals and organizations that advance the preservation of New York City’s architectural and cultural heritage through passion, collaboration, and community engagement.
-IHMA was honored for its longstanding efforts to elevate the legacy of muralist Hildreth Meière—one of the 20th century’s most accomplished and versatile decorative artists—education, public programming, preservation and recent advocacy successes—most notably, the interior landmark designation and restoration of Meière’s 1931 “Red Room” at One Wall Street.
+IHMA was honored for its longstanding efforts to elevate the legacy of muralist Hildreth Meière, one of the 20th century’s most accomplished and versatile decorative artists.
+These efforts include education, public programming, preservation work, and advocacy, most notably the interior landmark designation and restoration of Meière’s 1931 “Red Room” at One Wall Street.

 Who Was Hildreth Meière?

-Hildreth Meière (1892–1961), was best known for her work in decorative architecture design.
+Hildreth Meière (1892–1961) was best known for her work in decorative architecture and design.
 Over a career spanning four decades, she completed more than 100 commissions for churches, synagogues, corporate headquarters, and public buildings.

 - The glittering glass mosaics of the “Red Room” at One Wall Street